aiur100/serverless-boilerplate/README.md

 * Run `npm install`

 ### Start Local Development
-* In one terminal screen, run `npm run local-startup`
+* In one terminal screen, run `npm run local-up`
-  - This will start the local DynamoDB process.
+  - This will start the local AWS Stack (LocalStack)
+  - Run the
 * Then run `npm run dev`
   - This will start the local NodeJS Express Server.
 * Visit http://localhost:3000/v1/api/health